Disclaimers are in Part 1

 The tears were still flowing, though, as she switched off the TV and went into her study, where the computer was still running.

-Maybe Mitch was right.
+Maybe her sister was right.
 Maybe she really was imagining Xena.
 In that case, she really did need help.

 "What's a basket case?"